 As all New Zealanders know, there's nowhere like Rotorua anywhere else in the world.
 Sitting in the midst of an active geothermal zone, it has huge crater lakes, dormant volcanic cones, geysers, boiling mud pools and steaming silica terraces.
 Humans have been enjoying this remarkable landscape for more than 600 years.
 In more recent times, the amazing geographical attractions have been complemented by all kinds of adventurous things to do, including the chance to explore Māori culture.

-Air New Zealand offers non-stop domestic flights to Rotorua Airport from Auckland, Wellington and Christchurch, with connecting flights from other regional centres.
+Air New Zealand operates daily non-stop flights to Rotorua from Auckland, Wellington, and Christchurch, with connections across the domestic network.
 With all our domestic airfares there's a choice of seat, seat+bag, flexichange or flexirefund fare types.
 Flexichange gives you the flexibility to change your flight with no change fees while flexirefund is fully refundable.
 Find out more about our New Zealand domestic seat options.

 Te Ara Ahi is part of New Zealand's national cycle trail - it leads from the CBD to Waikite Hot Pools, with free geothermal attractions along the way.